dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 ### Include on derived types

-You can include related data from navigations defined only on a derived type using `Include` and `ThenInclude`.
+You can include related data from navigation defined only on a derived type using `Include` and `ThenInclude`.

 Given the following model: